Toby-Sharman/Physics-Simulation-Program/README.md

   - Will require rework of asMatrix function in TransformationMatrix
 - For transformations between objects add lazy computation
 - Add renormalisation for matrices after operations to reduce numerical drift
-- Add unit checks for all functions
 - For computing displacement vector it will be the same across many particles so lazy computation could be good, have an updating table of values that are keyed by the velocity
 - Bounding radius for quicker computations for contains function
-- Review file opening for writing data
 - Unit printing not be the dimension representation
 - Have a smaller database of values kept in memory that has the often used particles (maybe materials too but *much* less significant) so reading the entire database is not required (for instance for creating photons during spontaneous emission)
-- Multithreading
-  - In particular for the stepping of multiple particles
 - Have Quantity operations that return dimensionless return a double not a Quantity

 ---